c6o/docs/content/welcome/overview.md

 # Overview

-Welcome to CodeZero's documentation!
-This documentation is geared towards a technical audience, and is intended for users interested in using the CodeZero CLI to improve their development cycle by leveraging the CodeZero CLI toolset to develop and locally.
+This documentation is geared towards a technical audience, and is intended for users interested in using the CodeZero CLI to improve their development cycle by leveraging the CodeZero CLI toolset to develop and debug locally.

 ## Getting Started